-- Student must declare his desire for credit/no credit during registration; student may change to or from credit/no credit only during the five-day drop/add period. - Eight courses (except those mentioned in 6 below) regardless of credit hours per course, is the maximum number of credit/no credit classes acceptable toward a bachelor's degree.
+- Student must declare his desire for credit/no credit during registration; student may change to or from credit/no credit only during the the five-day drop/add period. - Eight courses (except those mentioned in 6 below) regardless of credit hours per course, is the maximum number of credit/no credit classes acceptable toward a bachelor's degree.
 Transfer students will be allowed the following number of credit/no credit courses at Seattle University:

-Transfer Credits 0-44 .7 courses
+Transfer Credits 0-44 courses

-45-89 .6 courses
+45-896

-90-134 .4 courses
+90-1344 courses

-135-& above .0 courses
+135-& above 0 courses

-- Credit/no credit may apply to a maximum of two courses in the major or departmental requirements outside the University core. - 4.
-Students who elect a credit/no credit option are eligible for quarter honor roll only if credit for graded courses totals 12 or more. - 5.
-Only one credit/no credit course may be taken in a given quarter, except those in 6. - All P.E. activity courses and music practice courses shall be credit/no credit. - All courses elected as credit/no credit will appear on the student's permanent record and will be graded: - CR (credit) PASS - NC (no credit) NO/PASS
+Credit/no credit may apply to a maximum of two courses in the major or departmental requirements outside the University core.

+- Students who elect a credit/no credit option are eligible for quarter honor roll only if credit for graded courses totals 12 or more. - Only one credit/no credit course may be taken in a given quarter, except those in 6. - All P.E. activity courses and music practice courses shall be credit/no credit. - All courses elected as credit/no credit will appear on the student's permanent record and will be graded: CR (credit) - PASS NC (no credit) - NO/PASS